-Leeks need two things to thrive: high nitrogen and consistent soil moisture.
+Leeks need two things to thrive: lots of nitrogen and consistent soil moisture.
 If possible, add compost or organic fertilizer to the leek bed the season prior to planting.
-Otherwise, work in organic matter into the ground a few days before if possible.
+Otherwise, work make a point to work organic matter into the ground a few days before planting.

 As leeks grow, mound the soil from the trench around stems, beginning when stems are 1 inch thick.